wyvianvalenca/PetAdoption/README.md

 - Users can like and comment posts
 - Users can see a post's comments and also like and comment a comment

+### 25-07-29
+- Adopters can donate to shelters
+- Shelters can view their received donations

 # Features

 ## Adopters: